Tavkvetili

-Mount Tavkvetili (თავკვეთილი) is a volcanic mountain in the northern part of the Abul-Samsari Range in the Samtskhe-Javakheti region of Southern Georgia.
+Mount Tavkvetili (თავკვეთილი) is a volcanic mountain in the northern part of the Abul-Samsari Range in the Samtskhe-Javakheti and Kvemo Kartli region of Southern Georgia.
 It is also known as Gora Tavk'vetili and Mta Tavk'vetili.
 The elevation of the mountain is 2583 m above sea level and is the 323rd highest mountain in Georgia.
 The mountain has the shape of a decapitated cone and is composed of young andesitic and andesitic-dacitic lavas.
 The lower slopes of Mount Tavkvetili are covered by subalpine meadows while the upper slopes are covered by alpine meadows.

 Natural disasters

 Mount Tavkvetili has destructive earthquakes around once every 50 years that rank over a 7 on the Richter magnitude scale.